 SSTT - (Simplified Spatial Target Tracker) is a computer vision based tracking library for Augmented and Mixed Reality applications.
-It is a versatile and lean system suitable for desktop and embedded systems such as mobile phones.
-The basic variant implements numerous model based computer vision tracking algorithms with approaches ranging from traditional markers, ID based frames, rectangular textured targets to natural feature recognition (sometimes wrongly referred to as marker-less tracking).
-SSTT also allows for occlusion based interaction with tracking targets to provide higher interactivity in AR based user interfaces.
-Newer versions of SSTT add skin, face and shape recognition in order to make SSTT more versatile.
+SSTT aims to be used for novel interaction methods in AR and therefore prioritizes robustness over speed.
+It is a versatile toolbox of vision based tracking modules for desktop and embedded systems such as mobile phones.
+It implements numerous model based approaches from traditional markers, ID based frames, rectangular textured targets, natural feature targets and object recognition with online learning.

 osgART is a cross platform toolkit for developing AR applications with the OpenSceneGraph API. osgART was invented by Julian Looser and then made by Raphael Grasset and Hartmut Seichter into a robust software framework with hundreds of useful features.
 The current working version is 2.x and is available from the osgART Website. osgART is been used in hundreds if not thousands of AR applications in research, education and commercial applications.
 It is most likely the most used open source AR application framework.